• Skip to primary navigation

 Instructions

-• Put the chopped apples and plum in a baking dish and add the brown sugar, orange zest, nutmeg and cinnamon and mix well.
+• Put 4 Apple and 5 Plums into a baking dish and add 40 g Light brown sugar, zest of 0.5 Orange, 0.5 teaspoon Ground nutmeg and 0.5 teaspoon Ground cinnamon and mix well.

-• Put the crumble ingredients in to a bowl and using your fingers, crumble the butter and mix it together.
+• Put 250 g Plain flour and 120 g Caster sugar into a bowl and using your fingers, crumble in 150 g Butter and mix it together.
 This process will take a while, as you want to get the butter really fine and all mixed in.

 • Scatter the crumble mixture over the fruit.